bwasmith/smash-cs/final-project/README.md

 ## Conclusion
 My results show me that the pass rates across gender boundaries is very similar.
 This shows me equal competence across genders.

+I was also surprised to see that the number of females and males taking the test was very similar.
+I did not expect this.

 ## Further Research
-I would like to find out the pass rates across both gender and race information.
+I would like to find out the pass rates across both gender and race.

 Is there a certain identifying race which has the largest disparity across their genders in their pass rates?